Digitalized-Energy-Systems/opfgym/README.md

+#### General
+A set of benchmark environments to solve the Optimal Power Flow (OPF) problem with reinforcement learning (RL) algorithms.
+All environments use the openai gym interface. (exception: `env.render()` not implemented)

 #### Installation
 Clone the repository and run `pip install -e .` within some kind of virtual env

+#### Environments
+Currently, three OPF environments with the openai gym environment are available:

+### Standard OPF (SimpleOpfEnv)
+Run `from mlopf.envs.thesis_envs import SimpleOpfEnv` to import this env.
+This env is the simplest one to learn.
+The objective is to maximize renewable generation subject to constraints.

+### Reactive power market (QMarketEnv)
+Run `from mlopf.envs.thesis_envs import QMarketEnv` to import this env.
+This env had intermediate difficulty.
+The objective is the minimize costs and reactive power costs in a local reactive power market.

+### Economic dispatch (EcoDispatchEnv)
+Run `from mlopf.envs.thesis_envs import EcoDispatchEnv` to import this env.
+This is the most difficult environment.
+The goal is to perform an economic dispatch, i.e. to minimize active power costs subject to constraints.

+### Multi-agent bidding in reactive power market (BiddingQMarketEnv)
+TODO

+#### OPF parameters
+All OPF environments are customizable.
+Parameters are:
+* `simbench_network_name`: Define which simbench system to use (see table)
+* `gen_scaling`: Define how much to upscale the generators (e.g. to create more potential constraint violations and therefore more difficult problems)
+* `load_scaling`: Equivalent to `gen_scaling`
+* `voltage_band`: Define the voltage band (default `0.05` for +-0.05pu)
+* `max_loading`: Define the maximum load of lines and trafos (default `80` for 80%)

 #### Grid Notes
 For every environment, different simbench/pandapower energy systems can be